-If an implementation needed to ensure full canonical equivalence of identifiers, then these characters had to be tailored to have the same value, so that either both isIdentifier (S) and isIdentifier(toNFC(S)) are true, or so that both values are false.
+There were two exceptions before Unicode 5.1, as shown in Table 7.
+If an implementation needs to ensure full canonical equivalence of identifiers, then the identifier definition must be tailored so that these characters have the same value, so that either both isIdentifier(S) and isIdentifier(toNFC(S)) are true, or so that both values are false.